dr-skot/json-stash/README.md

 Also if you have multiple classes with the same `type.name` (because they come from different packages for example), you'll want to give their serializers different `key`s so there's no conflict.

+Speaking of conflict, if two serializers return `test(obj) === true` (on `stash`) or have the same `key` (on `unstash`), which one wins?
+They're checked in this order:

+1. serializers passed directly to `stash` or `unstash`
+2. serializers added with `addSerializers` (starting with the most recently added)
+3. built-in serializers

+This allows newly-added serializers to override old ones.

 ### Nested objects

-A single-argument `load` function works great if your data doesn't reference any external objects.
+A single-argument `load` function works fine if your data doesn't reference any external objects.
-If it does, `load` might be called a second time, to resolve circular or duplicate references.
-The second call will pass an `existing` parameter, which `load` should mutate in place.
+If it does, you'll need a two-parameter function, because `load` might be called twice, in order to resolve circular or duplicate references, and the second call will pass an `existing` parameter which `load` should mutate in place:

 On the first call,
 - `data` may contain unresolved object placeholders of the form `{ $ref: "$.path.to.object" }`